statamic/v2-docs/content/collections/tags/partial.md

     description: >
       Any additional parameters specified will
       be sent into the partial as variables.
-      To pass in a variable, just use its name.
-More information below.
 id: 1f683992-401e-44f6-8506-7967005778a5
 ---
 ## Example 1: The header {#example-header}